vickynovlani/nops-docs/pages/ShareSave/C2E/nasg-onboarding.md

 3\.
 Create an ASG Template.

-### Steps to create a new ASG Template ###
+### Create a new ASG Template ###

 1. Give the ASG template a unique name
 2. Choose the instance families, vCPU, and Memory that are potentially suitable for your workload.
 From this pool, nASG will select the most optimal choice for price and stability.
-O
-3. It is recommended to select as instance families as possible, to provide nASG witha wider recommendations pool
+3. It is recommended to select as many instance families as possible, to provide nASG with a wider recommendations pool

     ![](https://lh3.googleusercontent.com/Xudgy760nePtwLiEnQQIh9KZjKOOCC74trVtqJ8Ds9JaF8qSSoy07bdbKvcIputTWBSg4cmeoaQZ6m5uqrjDEVRJCc0q8VuDKiSCdoCRfmywv3bCVzwAjh0dg019-7SRiKN4S0dkxKS42RMy_iLc-U8)